home-assistant/developers.home-assistant/blog/2023-11-22-config-validation-and-error-handling.md

 ## Translation support for Exceptions on config validation

 A new `ConfigValidationError` exception class is introduced.
 It will be raised in case an error occurs during config error handling and `raise_on_failure` is set to `True`.
 It can be re-raised to a `ServiceValidationError` in case this error is raised during the execution of a service call and a stack trace is not warranted.
-Translation keys are added to allow localization or the error messages.
+Translation keys are added to allow localization of the error messages.

 ### Background